AvivGelfand/Resume/README.md

 ## Upscale Analytics, Statistics & Machine Learning Instructor

 - 2022 – 2024
-- Built dozens of hands-on  ML projects for a practical 12-week-long training in statistical inference and classic machine learning, with constant feedback from a Senior Data Scientist (and head lecturer), Michael Winer.
-Worked primarily with Scikit-Learn, SciPy, and XGBoost Libraries.
+- Built dozens of hands-on  ML projects as assignments for a practical course in statistical inference and classic ML, with constant feedback from a Senior Data Scientist (and head lecturer), Michael Winer.
 - Advanced from teaching assistant to instructor, then to a partner role.
 3 successful semesters of weekly TA sessions with a significant presence of students.
+Worked primarily with Scikit-Learn, SciPy, and XGBoost Libraries.

 ## Hebrew University of Jerusalem, Renana Peres's Computational Social Science Lab, Programmer & Research Assistant